 - To report your results as soon as they are available, by fax, email or by post

 - To liaise with other laboratories so as to provide a broad spectrum of tests

 - To keep all records for reference and repeat reports if required at no extra cost

 Our team of specialist clinical and anatomic pathologists are committed to providing you with a comprehensive laboratory service for the patients in your care.
-Advice on managing your patients may be provided by discussing your results with the pathologists, or with the clinical experts in the QMHA, ERH, or FACC.
+Advice on managing your patients may be provided by discussing your results with the pathologists, or with the clinical experts in the QMHA or ERH.

 All our diagnostic reports are routinely accompanied by expert veterinary pathological advice, and pathologists are always available to discuss results or provide further advice should you need it.
 Recommendations are automatically included where appropriate.
 Immunohistochemistry can also be performed in-house to achieve diagnoses.

 +44 (0)1707 666208

 Routine samples are analysed using a state-of-the-art haematology analyser.
 An automated staining system is used for staining the blood smears to ensure consistency.
 All samples routinely have a manual differential cell count, platelet estimation, spun PCV and haemolysis check performed by an experienced technician to ensure the accuracy of the automated result before it is sent out.